How To Crochet A Granny Square Bag

 Having a go at Cherry Heart's Victoria Shawl.

-At the beginning of the month I made a last minute pledge to join in with Me Made May.
 I love the idea; encouraging sewers, knitters, crocheters to make or refashion clothes to wear during the month of May.
-My pledge was to bring out all the handmade items hidden in my wardrobe and wear them.
+I pledged to bring out all the handmade items hidden in my wardrobe and wear them.
 I also pledged to make a dress.
-The only problem is that the weather has been a bit iffy and even on nice days none of my makes have been suitable.
+The only problem is that the weather has been a bit iffy, and even on nice days, none of my makes have been suitable.

 Random handmade clothes